Percocet contains a combination of acetaminophen and oxycodone. oxy side effects, oxycodone side effect, Percocet in Spanish, Percocet dosage

-Percocet may also be used for purposes not listed in this medication guide.
+It may also be used for purposes not listed in this medication guide.

-Important information You should not use Percocet if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+Important information You should not use if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

 Oxycodone can slow or stop your breathing.
-Never use Percocet in larger amounts, or for longer than prescribed.
+Never use in larger amounts, or for longer than prescribed.
 Narcotic pain medicine may be habit-forming, even at regular doses.

 Keep the medication in a place where others cannot get to it.
 MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Do not use Percocet if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+A dangerous drug interaction could occur. oxy side effects, oxycodone side effect, Percocet in Spanish, Percocet dosage

 An overdose of acetaminophen can damage your liver or cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).